Jo Harten

-Joanne Elizabeth Harten MBE (born 21 March 1989), also referred to as Jo Harten, is an England netball international.
+Joanne Elizabeth Harten MBE (born 21 March 1989) is a former England netball international.
 She was a member of the England team that won the gold medal at the 2018 Commonwealth Games.
+She also sits on the board of the Australian Netball Players’ Association.

 In 2020 she received an MBE for her services to netball.
 She was also a member of the England teams that won bronze medals at the 2010 Commonwealth Games and at the 2011, 2015 and 2019 Netball World Cups.

 At club level she has played in grand finals for Galleria Mavericks, Loughborough Lightning and Giants Netball.
 Harten has captained Loughborough Lightning, Giants and England teams.

 Early life, family and education

 Harten is originally from Harlow, Essex.
 She is the daughter of Barry and Chris Harten.
 Her family home is in Church Langley.
 In her youth she played various sports including association football, tennis and field hockey.
 Her mother, who played for a team in a local league, introduced her to netball.
 Harten subsequently began playing with a local club, Harlow Tegate Netball Club.

 Harten graduated from Loughborough University in 2011 with a BA in International Relations.
 She is currently studying a Graduate Certificate of Business (Sport Management) at Deakin University.